 Details and records of pertinent information that is obtained during the order execution process is kept and maintained.
 Following the execution of a transaction, AXA IM IF informs its client where the order was executed.
-Accordingly, AXA IM IF summarises and makes public on an annual basis, for each class of financial instrument, the top five execution venues in terms of trading volumes, where they executed orders in the preceding year, together with information on the quality of execution obtained 16.
-The abovementioned summary of execution quality data is publically available at www.axa-im.fr.

 In addition, AXA IM IF reports transactions executed in reportable financial instruments to relevant national competent authorities in respect of its MiFID investment firms, and by no later than the close of the following working day, applying the reporting mediums permitted.